stratigos/stormsreach/README.md

 # stormsreach
-ReactJS with Redux example app, which powers http://stormsreach.com.
+React with Redux JavaScript app, which powers http://stormsreach.com.
 For technical specifications, please see the **[GROKME](GROKME.md)** file.

 ----